Ice climbing areas

 Matka is a canyon on the river Treska situated only 15km from Skopje.
 This is a very special place where in the past there were thriving orthodox monasteries and the silent prayers of the monks enchanted the entire area with eternal peace.
 Now there is only one working monastery, but the churches dotted everywhere around still spread the calming vibration throughout the area.

-The artificial lake on the river with a hut on its bank inspire many people to visit the place regularly – just to sit and enjoy the afternoon after work or the weekend with their family and friends.
-The river is famous for its kayaking course where European or world championships are held.
+The artificial lake on the river with a restaurant on its bank inspire many people to visit the place regularly – just to sit and enjoy the afternoon after work or the weekend with their family and friends.
+The river is famous for its kayaking course where European or World championships are held.
 Also, because of the limestone character of the area there are many unusual caves that can be found that are subject of research by local and international speleology teams, not to mention the great possibilities for hiking...

 Some of the routes: